sojess041/CS391S1-Team-12/README.md

   public/                  # Static assets
 ```

+## Deployment

+See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions.
+The app is ready to deploy to Vercel, Netlify, or any platform that supports Next.js.

+**Quick Deploy to Vercel:**
+1. Push code to GitHub
+2. Import project in Vercel
+3. Set root directory to `client`
+4. Add environment variables
+5. Deploy!

 ## Future Work / Planned Features

 - **Advanced filtering & search** - Filter events by building, time window, dietary tags